-The response functions of the SDSS imager as a function of wavelength have been monitored throughout the survey.
-The griz responses were stable over time, although very small seasonal (i.e., temperature) variations were observed, at a level well below our typical photometric errors.
-However, we have found a relatively large change in both the amplitude and shape of the u-band response, which is likely due to a degradation of the UV enhanced coating of the u-band CCD.
-This change in instrumental zero-point is effectively corrected by the photometric calibration for objects near the mean color of the standard stars, and, in fact, the repeat photometry of stars in stripe 82 is stable with time (Bramich et al. 2008; Ivezić et al. 2007).
-Since the observed response changes involve a roughly 30 Å redward shift in the effective wavelengths of the u filters over the lifetime of the survey, however, one would expect significant changes in the measured colors of objects of extreme color over the period, and this is being investigated.
-Doi et al. (in preparation) will summarize the filter characteristics in full, including column-to-column variations within the camera and the changes with time.
+a degradation of the UV-enhanced coating of the u-band CCD.
+This change in instrumental zero point is effectively corrected by the photometric calibration for objects near the mean color of the standard stars, and, in fact, the repeat photometry of stars in Stripe 82 is stable with time for stars with -0.5 < g - r < 1.5 (Bramich et al. 2008; Ivezić et al. 2007).
+However, the observed response changes involve a roughly 30 Å redward shift in the effective wavelengths of the u filters over the lifetime of the survey, so one would expect significant changes in the measured colors of objects of extreme color over the period, and this is being investigated.
+M. Doi et al. (2009, in preparation) will summarize the filter characteristics in full, including column-to-column variations within the camera and the changes with time.